-5.2.3.1 Application/X-CPM-File-Transfer Content Type Definition
+5.2.2.1 Application/X-CPM-File-Transfer Content Type Definition

-This new MIME type is used to store metadata about the CPM File Transfer.
+This new MIME type is used to store metadata about the CPM File Transfer operation.
+The elements defined below are mandatory unless explicitly stated otherwise.

-The body of a message with the content-type header set to Application/X-CPM-File-Transfer SHALL be formatted as follows :
+The body of a message with the content-type header set to Application/X-CPM-File-Transfer SHALL be formatted as follows: